-The RSRA includes: Database search of federal, state and local regulatory agencies Limited historical record review of the subject property and adjacent sites.
+The RSRA includes a Database search of federal, state, and local regulatory agencies Limited historical record review of the subject property and adjacent sites.

 Desktop review of the above information by an Environmental Professional.
 This report meets the RSRA scope of the SBA.
 If concerns (high or moderate) are identified as a result of the RSRA ESI could roll those costs incurred into supplemental investigations, such as:

 • Phase I Environmental Site Assessment